 We are regularly called out to inspect Moisture Intrusion, Mold, and Structural Damage issues in homes.
-Often what we find is that they are a direct result of the land around them and proper landscaping is necessary to resolve the problem.
+Often what we find is that they are a direct result of the land around them and proper landscaping or Basement Waterproofing is necessary to resolve the problem.

 When it rains, this water collects on the ground and runs downhill.
 Ideally, this will direct the water away from your house, but if your home is downhill, the Water will likely come in through the foundation.